 City employees earn vacation based upon their years of continuous service.
 Employees are expected to take an annual vacation; however, employees may carry over one half of their current year's vacation accrual.
 All full-time employees, except for fire department shift personnel, accrue one half day (24 hour shift) for each full month of continuous service.
-Employees may accumulate up to a maximum of 1,040 hours of sick time.
+Employees may accumulate up to six months of sick time, which is 1,040 hours for general and police employees, and 1,378 hours for fire fighters.